jmettraux/aac_magic/src/_descriptions_in.md

 Can be used to put a easily flammable object in fire.

+## Amber Ball

+Some people are not very good at boiling water, it seems they never did it.
+Maybe their servant does it for them, maybe they are weavers and they use the Amber Ball to boil water.

 ## Black Arrow

 Fires an arrow of weaving pain at a single target.